-I had the privilege of attending Orange Clove’s corporate night – Around The World In One Night – and was bedazzled by the outstanding set-up.
+I had the privilege of attending Orange Clove’s corporate night – – and was bedazzled by the outstanding set-up.
 Live stations line the borders of the mighty event space at Scape, with a strikingly massive buffet spread smacked right in the middle.
-Continue reading
+Continue reading →

 Nestled in an unobtrusive alleyway within the Little India precinct, Bellwethers Bistro Bar is a funky spot diverging itself from the shabby and old-fashion conception of eateries in the vicinity.

 It inhales rusticity from its quaint surroundings, at the same time putting on an edgy veneer with artistic murals adorning the walls.
 The interior setting is decidedly modern-simplicity with a sleek bar to boot.

 Patrons can participate in the Trivia Pop Quiz that happens every first Wednesday of the month, forming teams of 2-4 to compete for the top 3 positions, to win a bottle of whiskey each.